Skip to main content

 About The Program

-Build Your Dream with the knowledge, skills, experience, and career opportunities offered in the Entrepreneurship and Innovation curriculum.
+Build your dream with the knowledge, skills, experience, and career opportunities offered in the Entrepreneurship and Innovation BS degree program.
 Whether your dream is to start a business, launch a career as an innovative manager within an existing organization, support a family business, become a franchisee, or build your inner leadership skills, this discipline will help you achieve your economic and personal goals.
 We value the work and life experience that our students bring to the classroom.

-Our experiential education classes help students to think like an entrepreneur, build confidence, engage in real world cases, and create their own destiny.
-Taught by experts in the industry and scholars with entrepreneurial experience, the Entrepreneurship and Innovation courses are uniquely tied to the extensive entrepreneurial ecosystem of the Twin Cities and the nation.
+Our Entrepreneurship and Innovation program’s experiential education classes help students to think like an entrepreneur, build confidence, engage in real world cases, and create their own destiny.
+Taught by experts in the industry and scholars with entrepreneurial experience, Entrepreneurship and Innovation degree courses are uniquely tied to the extensive entrepreneurial ecosystem of the Twin Cities and the nation.
 Study Entrepreneurship and Innovation with us, either online or on-campus.
 You will also:

-• learn about the functional areas of organizations and how to manage them effectively, and
+• Learn about the functional areas of organizations and how to manage them effectively

-As a graduate in Entrepreneurship and Innovation, you will be able to:
+As a graduate of Metro State’s Entrepreneurship and Innovation program, you will be able to:

-• integrate entrepreneurship concepts and skills to develop a feasibility plan, and
+• Integrate entrepreneurship concepts and skills to develop a feasibility plan

 Related minors